Community Literacy Action Grants - Oakland Literacy Coalition

 - Author visits where a local author comes to your program to read aloud from their book, talk to students about it, and answer questions.
 Students then take home a copy of the book to read at home.

 - Book clubs where students are given a book to read at home with their families and then come together during program hours for discussion.

 - Interactive read-alouds connected to a theme in your program followed by an activity that builds on the book, Each student receives a copy of the book to keep.

 Who Should Apply?

-Oakland-based community organizations and faith-based organizations that work with preschool through middle school age children are encouraged to apply.
+Oakland community organizations and faith-based organizations that work with children and youth (ages 0-18) are encouraged to apply.
 We also welcome applications from informal neighborhood and/or cultural groups and childcare providers.